YattaSolutions/org.eclipse.swt.browser.electron/README.md

 **Chromium browser integration for SWT based on Electron**

 This prototype provides an integration of Electron in SWT.
 It is the first step on the journey to a modern browser for the Eclipse IDE.
+The integration in Eclipse is currently in [heavy development](https://github.com/YattaSolutions/org.eclipse.swt.browser.chromium/issues). <br>
+We're happy about any [contribution, feedback or chat](#Contributing).

 ![Eclipse IDE displaying a running embedded chromium instance](doc/screenshot.png)